mlzdev/ethergroups/DOCUMENTATION.md

 ### [Why symfony2?](id:symfony2)
-We used the symfony2 framework in the long-term version 2.3.x because it relies on the MVC (Model-View-Controller) pattern, so it is easier for another team to do further development on this software.
-It also has a big community, so it is easy to get help.
+* We used the symfony2 framework in the long-term version 2.3.x because it relies on the MVC (Model-View-Controller) pattern, so it is easier for another team to do further development on this software.
+	* The ORM in Symfony2 called `Doctrine` supports various databases
+	* The Templating Engine `Twig` makes it easy to design the website, without php knowledge
+	* The Controller works with services, which can be injected to support various behaviour
+* It also has a big community, so it is easy to get help.
-The framework is under constantly development.
+* The framework is under constantly development.
 With this LTS version we get security updates until May 2016.

 ### [Server architecture](id:server-architecture)
 As server architecture, we are using `apache2` as webserver for this software, because it's well known, secure and supports symfony2 very good.